usdot-jpo-ode/asn1_codec/docs/configuration.md

 ## ACM Standalone Operation / Testing

-If the `-F` option is used, the ACM will use its first operand as a filename, attempt to open that file and decode or encode it depending on the `-T` option.
+If the `-F` option is used, the ACM will assume its first operand is a filename, attempt to open that file, and decode or encode it depending on the `-T` option.
 The ACM's output is written to stdout.
-The input XML files must not contain whitespace between tags.
-As an example:
+The input XML file must not include any newlines.
+The following is an example command:

 ```bash
 $ ./acm -F -c config/example.properties -T decode ../data/InputData.Ieee1609Dot2Data.packed.xml